-A database is an online collection of articles that you can search by topic or keyword.
+database is an online collection of articles that you can search by topic or keyword.
 Databases are great sources for articles because much of the material in library databases is the high quality, scholarly research material that most professors want.
 Most of our databases offer links to the full text of articles.
-If you know the name of the database you want to search, you can start at the Databases A-Z list.
+If you know the name of the database you want to search, you can start at the Databases A-Z list

 Online Egyptological Bibliography